strapi-community/website/README.md

 For the website there are no designs so you have a lot of creative freedom.
 Though, there are a couple of hard requirements.

 1. The website is built with ReactJS/NextJS
-2. Use some kind of css framework (Sass, Tailwind, etc.)
+2. Feel free to use any kind of CSS framework, or build it from scratch
 3. The website is responsive
-4. The readme consists of a description on how to start the app
+4. Create a `INSTALL.md` file consisting of instructions on how to run the app
-5. The design should align with the https://www.strapi.io website
+5. The design should align with the [strapi design system](https://design-system.strapi.io/) at least in terms of colors.
 6. The website should contain at least the following reusable components:
   	- Navigation/menu component
   	- A hero component to showcase featured content and click through with a button
   	- A card to show clickable content in a grid
   	- Basic form elements (input, checkbox, radio's, textarea, button)
 	  - An example form using the form elements
   	- Typography styling (h1, h2, h3, p, a)
   	- Footer component

+### 📜 Pages

+Every submission should consist of at least three pages that implement the components listed in the requirements above.
+These pages are:

+#### The home page
+This page should consist of at least a hero component that functions as a call-to-action to click through to another page.
+The rest of the page should be used to showcase the [@strapi-community](https://github.com/strapi-community).
+You are open to build the rest of this page however you want.

+#### The about page
+This page will be used to elaborate in more detail about what the [@strapi-community](https://github.com/strapi-community) is and how we work.
+The contents of this page could be lorem ipsum, all we expect is a template that we can use to fill in our selfs.

+#### The bounty page
+The [@strapi-community](https://github.com/strapi-community) will be offering bounties for certain plugins to be built for Strapi.
+If a person is able to build and ship one of the plugins listed they will be paid the bounty.
+We want this page to be added in the submission as wel.
+You are open to build this page how ever you see fit.

-### ➕ Bonus
+### ➕ Bonus page

 The website does not have to have any dynamic data coming in.
 It can all be hardcoded.
-Though we would love to have a dynamic page that fetches all the repo's from the [@strapi-community](https://github.com/strapi-community) org and showcases them in a grid of cards.
-It is by no means a requirement to add this feature but it can definetly be an added bonus!
+Though we would love to have a dynamic page that fetches all the repo's from the [@strapi-community](https://github.com/strapi-community) org and showcases them in a grid of cards on it's own page.
+It is by no means a requirement to add this page but it can definetly be an added bonus!